Secure housing association tenancies

 These people have 'succession rights'.
 Only 1 person can inherit the tenancy in this way.

-You can also assign your tenancy to someone before your death.
+More about assigning your tenancy before your death.

 Your other rights